-The following table presents certain information regarding our common stock that may be issued upon the exercise of options and vesting of restricted stock units granted to employees, consultants or directors as of December 31, 2016:
+The following table presents certain information regarding our common stock that may be issued under our equity plans, including upon the exercise of options and vesting of restricted stock units granted to employees, consultants or directors as of December 31, 2018:

-Number of securities to be issued upon exercise of outstanding options, warrants and rights exe outst ghted-average rcise price of anding options, ants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by security holders 2,762,014 (1) \$ 2.65 979,480
+Number of securities remaining available for Number of securities future to be issued upon Weighted-average issuance under equity compensation plans exercise of outstanding options, exercise price of outstanding options, (excluding securities reflected warrants and rights warrants and rights in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 13,084,237(1) \$ 1.40 1,849,569 Equity compensation plans not approved by security holders - \$ - -

-• 2,702,014 Ψ 2.03 717 , 4 00

-Equity compensation plans not approved

-by security holders \$

-(1) Amount includes 455,430 restricted stock units granted and unvested as of December 31, 2016.
+(1) Amount includes 136,245 restricted stock units granted and unvested as of December 31, 2018.

-We have granted options to purchase common stock to our officers, directors, employees and consultants under our 2015 Equity Incentive Plan (the Plan).
-The Plan also enables us to grant restricted stock, restricted stock units and certain other equity-based compensation to our officers, directors, employees and consultants.
-Under the Plan, we awarded restricted stock units to each of our non-employee directors in 2015 and 2016.
-We also awarded restricted stock units to certain of our officers in 2016 under the Plan.
+Options to purchase common stock and restricted stock units are outstanding under our 2015 Plan and our 2018 Equity Incentive Plan (the "Plan").
+The Plan was approved by our stockholders at our 2018 Annual Meeting of Stockholders and replaces the 2015 Plan for purposes of new equity grants.
+The Plan enables us to grant options, restricted stock, restricted stock units and certain other equity-based compensation to our officers, directors, employees and consultants.
+Under the Plan, we awarded restricted stock units and options to each of our non-employee directors in 2018.